 Why Does the Paper Industry Offer Scholarships for Students to Study Engineering at UMaine?

 The pulp and paper and supplier industries need energetic, bright people to help solve challenging business and technical problems and to provide innovative ideas for future success.
 With the exponential evolution of technology, companies have more jobs and opportunities for technically trained people than can be accomplished by today’s engineers.
 By encouraging and financially supporting UMaine engineering students the industry knows it will have access to highly talented graduates who have strong academic and communication skills, along with a proven employment record and familiarity with the industry’s process technology.
 Many of our graduates go on to become leaders in the pulp and paper industry.

-How Do I Apply for a Pulp & Paper Foundation Scholarship?
+How Do I Apply for a First Year Pulp & Paper Foundation Scholarship?

-Entering students complete an application form and submit high school transcripts, class stranding information, and college admissions test scores (SAT or ACT).
+Entering first year students (current high school seniors) complete an application form and submit high school transcripts, class stranding information, and college admissions test scores (SAT or ACT).
 In addition students write a letter to the Foundation’s Scholarship Committee describing how they have become familiar with the technology and careers in the pulp and paper industry and how they will continue to pursue these opportunities during their course of study at UMaine.